microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 # Summary

 In this workshop, you learned how to create an AKS cluster with the new AKS Automatic feature.
 You deployed a sample application to the cluster and explored some of the features that AKS Automatic provides.
 You learned how to scale your cluster manually and automatically using the Horizontal Pod Autoscaler and KEDA.
-You also learned how to handle stateful workloads using Persistent Volumes and Azure Service Bus.
+Not only that, but you also learned how to handle stateful workloads using Persistent Volumes and Azure Service Bus.
 Finally, you explored the monitoring and observability features of AKS Automatic.

 To learn more about AKS Automatic, visit the [AKS documentation](https://learn.microsoft.com/azure/aks/intro-aks-automatic).